What are the Top ASX Lithium stocks to Buy?

 How to supply demand?

-Lithium production is complex.
-New demand needs to be filled by new lithium projects, new methods of extraction and conversion, or both.
+Production is complex.
+New demand needs to be filled by new projects, new methods of extraction and conversion, or both.

 European Union's Carbon Tax